Mountain Time USA

 The following is a guide for how loud, or quiet certain sounds are (on average).

-While it is well documented that prolonged exposure to loud noise can lead to hearing loss primarily in the higher frequencies often accompanied with tinnitus (i.e., ringing in the ears), the type of noise is the most important characteristic.
-Steady noise (like chain saws, lawn mowers, etc.), and very loud impulse noise generated near the ear (such as loud bangs from rifles, fire crackers, whistles, etc.) can be much more damaging than what many people think is damaging to the ears: loud music.
+While it is well documented that prolonged exposure to loud noise can lead to hearing loss, primarily in the higher frequencies often accompanied with tinnitus (i.e., ringing in the ears), the type of noise is the most important characteristic.
+Steady noise (like chain saws, lawn mowers, etc.), and very loud impulse noises generated near the ear (such as loud bangs from rifles, fireworks, whistles, etc.) can be much more damaging than what many people think is damaging to the ears - loud music.
 Music has many intensity fluctuations and research has rarely exhibited a relationship between exposure and predicting hearing loss.

-So realize the kind of noise you are exposing your ears to and protecting your hearing before until it's too late.
+Determine the type of noise you are exposing your ears to and protect your hearing before until it's too late.
 This is especially true for those of you who use power tools!

 WHERE ELSE TO LOOK